-- Using a retinoid that has the weak forms of retinoid such as retinyl palmitate, retinaldehyde
+- Using a retinoid that has the weak forms of retinoid that do not work such as retinyl palmitate, retinaldehyde

 - Applying the retinoid on top of your moisturizer or oil

-- On the right retinoid for your skin type
+- Using a retinoid that is too weak for your skin type

 How to Treat a Retinol Rash or Retinol Irritation

-- Zerafite Soothing and Calming Moisturizer- Repairs the barrier.
+- Zerafite Soothing and Calming Moisturizer- Repairs the skin barrier.
 Contains niacinamide and argan oil.
-Best for dry skin.
+Best for soothing cream for a retinol rash.